 Fair Weather Friend or Not

 Deciding to move to the beach presents benefits overall, but does it help or hurt your social network?
 Depending on your personality, it may provide solitude and privacy but also offer plenty of socializing opportunities.
 If you move to an area overrun by summer or off-season tourists and get frustrated by crowds and traffic, you may think twice about arranging moving services.
 Then again, you could rent out your home and plan vacations during that time.
-For social butterflies, it could get lonely during quieter times.
+Social butterflies, it could get lonely during quieter times.
 Remember, though, that your home may become the hottest ticket in town with friends and relatives looking to spend the day or longer when you’re that close to the beach.